Ionian Islands

 Plan your trip to the Ionian Islands and experience the best of Greece – from crystal-clear waters and golden beaches to historic towns and mouthwatering local delicacies.
 Discover why the Heptanese are considered one of Greece's most enchanting destinations.

-Kerkyra, known internationally as Corfu, is one of Greece's most captivating islands, offering a perfect mix of history, natural beauty, and vibrant culture.
-Located in the Ionian Sea, Kerkyra is famous for its lush landscapes, crystal-clear waters, and charming villages that attract travelers from across the globe.
-Whether you are seeking relaxing beaches, cultural exploration, or outdoor adventures, Kerkyra has something for every traveler.
+Kerkyra, known internationally as Corfu, is one of Greece's most captivating islands, combining rich history, stunning natural beauty, and vibrant local culture.
+Located in the Ionian Sea, Kerkyra is renowned for its lush green landscapes, crystal-clear waters, and picturesque traditional villages that attract travelers from all over the world.
+From relaxing sandy beaches and scenic coastal walks to cultural sightseeing and outdoor adventures, Kerkyra offers unforgettable holiday experiences for every type of traveler.

 Must-Visit Attractions in Kerkyra

-The island of Kerkyra is steeped in history and culture.
-The Old Town of Kerkyra, a UNESCO World Heritage site, is a treasure trove of Venetian architecture, narrow cobbled streets, and bustling squares filled with cafes, shops, and restaurants.
-Explore the Old Fortress and New Fortress for panoramic views of the town and sea, or visit the Achilleion Palace, the former residence of Empress Elisabeth of Austria, to experience royal elegance.
+The island of Kerkyra is steeped in history, culture, and architectural heritage.
+The Old Town of Kerkyra, a UNESCO World Heritage site, is a highlight of any Corfu itinerary, with its Venetian architecture, narrow cobbled streets, and lively squares filled with cafes, shops, and traditional restaurants.
+Explore the imposing Old Fortress and New Fortress for panoramic views over the town, harbor, and Ionian Sea, or visit the elegant Achilleion Palace, the former residence of Empress Elisabeth of Austria, to admire its neoclassical design, beautiful gardens, and impressive sea views.

 Beaches and Natural Wonders

-Kerkyra is renowned for its pristine beaches, ideal for sunbathing, swimming, and water sports.
-Famous beaches include Paleokastritsa, known for turquoise waters and hidden caves, and Glyfada Beach, perfect for families and couples.
-Nature enthusiasts can hike through lush forests, olive groves, and scenic trails, discovering breathtaking viewpoints and untouched landscapes.
+Kerkyra, also known as Corfu, is renowned for its pristine beaches and spectacular coastal scenery, ideal for sunbathing, swimming, snorkeling, and a wide range of water sports.
+Famous beaches include Paleokastritsa, known for its turquoise waters, dramatic cliffs, and hidden sea caves, and Glyfada Beach, a long sandy stretch perfect for families and couples seeking a relaxing seaside escape.
+Nature enthusiasts can explore the island’s lush forests, ancient olive groves, and scenic hiking trails, discovering breathtaking viewpoints, secluded bays, and untouched Mediterranean landscapes.

 Culture, Cuisine, and Local Life

-Kerkyra's culture blends Greek, Venetian, French, and British influences.
-Traditional villages like Kassiopi and Paleokastritsa offer authentic local experiences, from cozy tavernas serving fresh seafood and traditional Greek dishes to vibrant local festivals celebrating music, dance, and heritage.
-Don't miss tasting Kerkyra's unique cuisine, including sofrito, bourdeto, and kumquat liqueur, a specialty of the island.
+Kerkyra's culture blends Greek, Venetian, French, and British influences, creating a rich heritage visible in its architecture, traditions, and everyday life.
+Traditional villages like Kassiopi and Paleokastritsa offer authentic local experiences, from cozy tavernas serving fresh seafood and traditional Greek dishes to vibrant local festivals celebrating music, dance, and island heritage.
+Kerkyra's unique cuisine is a highlight of any visit, with specialties such as sofrito, bourdeto, and kumquat liqueur, a famous island product that reflects the distinctive flavors of Corfu.

 Activities and Adventures

-Kerkyra is a playground for adventure lovers.
-Explore hidden coves while sailing, snorkeling, or kayaking, or hike scenic trails leading to panoramic viewpoints.
-Cycling enthusiasts can enjoy routes through olive groves, coastal paths, and mountain villages.
-The island is perfect for travelers seeking both relaxation and active experiences.
+Kerkyra, also known as Corfu, is a true playground for adventure lovers and outdoor enthusiasts in Greece.
+Explore hidden coves while sailing, snorkeling, or kayaking in the crystal-clear Ionian Sea, or hike scenic trails that lead to panoramic viewpoints over the coastline and lush hills.
+Cycling enthusiasts can enjoy varied routes through ancient olive groves, coastal paths, and traditional mountain villages, discovering authentic local life along the way.
+The island is ideal for travelers seeking both relaxation on beautiful beaches and active experiences in nature, offering a perfect balance of adventure, culture, and leisure.

 Plan Your Visit to Kerkyra

-Kerkyra is easily accessible by ferry from mainland Greece or by flight from major European cities.
-The ideal time to visit is from May to October, when sunny weather allows for beach activities, sightseeing, and exploring local culture.
-With its combination of natural beauty, historical charm, and warm hospitality, Kerkyra offers an unforgettable Greek island experience.
+Kerkyra is easily accessible by ferry from mainland Greece or by direct flight from many major European cities, making it a convenient destination for a Greek island holiday.
+The best time to visit is from May to October, when sunny, warm weather is ideal for beach activities, water sports, sightseeing, and exploring local culture and gastronomy.
+During these months, visitors can enjoy vibrant coastal towns, historic sites, and picturesque villages at their best.
+With its combination of natural beauty, historical charm, and warm hospitality, Kerkyra offers an unforgettable Greek island experience for couples, families, and solo travelers alike.

 Kefallonia: